Asthma

 - Difficulty breathing during exercise or in cold air

-- Allergens (pollen, dust mites, pet dander)
+- Allergens such as pollen, dust mites, or pet dander

 - Respiratory infections